metomi/rose/sphinx/tutorial/rose/suites.rst

    .. rubric:: In this practical we will take the ``forecast`` Rose application
-      that we developed in the :ref:`Metadata Tutorial <tutorial-rose-metadata>` and integrate it into the :ref:`weather-forecasting workflow
+      that we developed in the :ref:`Metadata Tutorial <tutorial-rose-metadata>` and integrate it into the weather-forecasting workflow.
-      <tutorial-datetime-cycling-practical>`.

    Move into the workflow source directory from the previous practical::